-- Uncertainty & robustness are critical problems in AI and machine learning. - Benchmark models with calibration error and a large collection of OOD shifts. - Probabilistic ML, ensemble learning, and optimization provide a foundation. - The best methods: ensemble multiple predictions; imposing priors and inductive biases; and "lower your temperature" when using softmax - Many future progress are expected a key knob to make ML "real"
+- Uncertainty & robustness are critical problems in AI and machine learning. - Benchmark models with calibration error and a large collection of OOD shifts. - Probabilistic ML, ensemble learning, and optimization provide a foundation. - The best methods: ensemble multiple predictions; imposing priors and inductive biases; and "lower your temperature" when using softmax - Synthetic data can remarkably help capture more variation - ...but no silver bullet nor free lunch - Many future progress are expected a key knob to make ML "real"